-- a) Building position and orientation determined by ensuring at least one pedestrianoriented frontage separate from parking and loading areas. - b) Building design measured by façade modulation and minimisation of blank walls. - c) Safe and convenient pedestrian connectivity between buildings, sites, and public open space, including parking areas, for people of all ages and abilities. - d) Establishment of at least 5984m2 of prominent public open space(s) as a key element of the character and amenity of the new town centre. - e) Building design positively contributes to the creation of a high quality urban environment that is visually appealing and vibrant. - f) Linkages between open spaces suitable for all transport modes. - g) Parking and loading facilities are located and designed in a manner that provides high levels of pedestrian connectivity between buildings, sites, and open space, and a high quality and safe pedestrian experience.
+- b) Building position and orientation determined by ensuring at least one pedestrianoriented frontage separate from parking and loading areas. - c) Building design measured by façade modulation activation of front facades, and minimisation of blank walls to create a high quality urban environment. - d) Safe, integrated, and convenient pedestrian connectivity between buildings, sites, and public open space, including parking areas, for people of all ages and abilities. - e) Establishment of a main street and prominent public open spaces as key elements of the character and amenity of the new town centre. - f) Provides a high level of physical connectivity and strong linkages between open spaces and retail activities suitable for all transport modes. - g) Parking and loading facilities are located and designed in a manner that does not detract from the streetscape or impair pedestrian access.